-For a waiver of a CAS admissions requirement that has an approved waiver policy stated above, candidates should present their request to the CAS Examinations Coordinator with appropriate evidence that demonstrates the passing of (or score on) the educational equivalent for which a waiver is requested.
+For a waiver of a CAS admissions requirement that has an approved waiver policy stated above, candidates should present their request to the CAS with appropriate evidence that demonstrates the passing of (or score on) the educational equivalent for which a waiver is requested.
+Please address all waiver requests to exam-waivers@casact.org.

 Requests for waivers for CAS admissions requirements for which there currently is no approved waiver policy are considered on a case-by-case basis.
-Candidates must present their requests to the CAS Examinations

-Coordinator and include with their applications documented evidence that demonstrates the asserted equivalence, as well as the appropriate educational policy material of their local actuarial organization or appropriate educational organization.
-If such material is not included, the CAS Examinations Coordinator will request it from the candidates.
+Candidates must present their requests to the CAS and include with their applications documented evidence that demonstrates the asserted equivalence, as well as the appropriate educational policy material of their local actuarial organization or appropriate educational organization.
+If such material is not included, the CAS will request it from the candidates.
 The vice president-admissions will review all such requests and, when appropriate, recommend action to the Executive Council.